ainaaa21/Data-Science-Project/README.md

 ## Results
 The study analyzed user preferences for H&M, Uniqlo, and Brand Outlet.
 To evaluate the performance of the predictive model, **K-Fold Cross-Validation (KF-CV)** with **k=5** was applied.
 The dataset was split into five folds, ensuring all data points were used for both training and testing during the validation process.

-The final model was chosen based on the iteration with the **highest testing accuracy**, ensuring robust performance on unseen data.
-Key results include:
+The purpose is to evaluate the model's reliability and robustness.
+Hence, the key results include:
 - An **average training accuracy of 99.81%** across all folds.
 - An **average testing accuracy of 92.10%** across all folds.